xenify-io/litepaper/README.md

 ## ◽️ XNF Minting Process and Incentives

 - The XNF minting process within Xenify has been meticulously structured to reward users who actively engage with and contribute to the protocol's growth.
 This initiative ensures an equitable distribution of XNF tokens and fosters a genuinely decentralised and community-driven protocol.

 - Xenify's incentive model is carefully crafted, offering proportionate rewards to users who intensify their engagement with the platform.
 Such an approach propels further participation, as users stand to acquire newly minted XNF tokens relative to their platform activity.

 - Distribution of XNF tokens follows one-day cycles, initiating with a reward pool of 20,000 XNF tokens.
-This daily allocation gets split evenly: 50% is distributed to users who burn vXEN or vUSDy tokens, with the remaining 50% reserved for contributors to the platform's swap fee.
+This daily allocation gets split evenly: 50% is distributed to users who burn XEN or YSL tokens, with the remaining 50% reserved for contributors to the platform's swap fee.
 This daily allocation will extend across all other future deployment chains as well.
 Through the implementation of a halving model, the daily minting quantity gradually reduces, culminating in the complete distribution of the total 22.6 million XNF tokens by month 2461.

 - Users are further incentivised through the platform's staking mechanism, which allows them to accumulate rewards in the form of chain-specific native tokens, such as ETH on the Ethereum chain.
 These rewards are generated from various activities within Xenify, specifically from swap fees and burn fees.

-  - The unique three-tiered incentive model prompts users to use Xenify to earn XNF, while also rewarding those who stake and lock their XNF tokens.
+- Our unique three-tiered incentive model prompts users to use Xenify to earn XNF, while also rewarding those who lock their XNF tokens to earn native chain rewards.
 This operates as a flywheel, propelling Xenify's long-term growth while cultivating a vibrant and sustainable reward system that incentivises an ever-growing user base.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ♦️ Burn to earn XNF

-  - Xenify empowers users to effortlessly burn their XEN tokens or YSL.IO native tokens directly from their wallets to participate in the daily burn cycle.
-This unique burn mechanism integrates two bespoke tokens known as vXEN and vUSDy, the virtual counterparts of XEN tokens and YSL.IO native tokens, respectively.
-These tokens have a specific purpose - to facilitate the minting of XNF tokens through the burn process.
-Consequently, users can engage in the daily burn cycle, regardless of the variant of XEN token or YSL.IO variant they possess.
+- Xenify empowers users to effortlessly burn their XEN or YSL tokens directly from their wallets to participate in the daily burn cycle.
 This burn mechanism goes beyond simply reducing the circulating supply of XEN tokens and YSL.IO native tokens; it embodies a strategic approach that brings together the YSL.IO community and the broader XEN communities across all chains, fostering a shared vision that unifies both ecosystems.

-  - To acquire vXEN, you'll need to burn the XEN token variant that the chain supports, such as bXEN on the BNB Chain.
-This burn function positions the protocol as a key player in the strategic layer 1 burning of XEN tokens.
-This means, every time you burn your XEN native token variant, your address will be added to the X1 burn record, and in return, you'll acquire vXEN.
-Please keep in mind that executing this burn will incur a vXEN Mint Fee.
-During the burn process, the XEN token variant you provided will be burned (permanently removed from circulation) and the vXEN Mint Fee utilised to by the Mint Fee Manager to create protocol-owned liquidity for XNF and XEN.
-The amount of vXEN batches obtained from this burn process will vary based on the current market value of the specific XEN token variant you choose to burn.
+- To acquire XNF with XEN, you'll need to burn the XEN token variant supported by the chain you're on, such as bXEN on the BNB Chain.
+This burn function positions our protocol as a key player in the strategic layer 1 burning of XEN tokens.
+Each time you burn your native XEN token variant, your address will be logged in the X1 burn record, and in return, you'll receive XNF.
+It's essential to note that this burn incurs a Burn Fee.

-  - Once you possess vXEN, you can participate in Xenify's daily distribution of XNF tokens on any chain that XNF has been deployed by participating in the specific chains burn auction.
-Please keep in mind that executing the vXEN burn process you will incur a Burn Fee.
-During this process, the vXEN will be permanently removed from circulation, with the fee being set aside as rewards for XNF stakers.
+- Please be aware that the quantity of XEN required to obtain one batch will be fixed and vary depending on the chain you choose to burn.
+For instance, to participate in Xenify's burn auction on the BNB Chain, a minimum holding of 1,000,000,000 bXEN is required (as one batch on the BNB Chain equals 1,000,000,000 bXEN).

-  - Likewise, holders of YSL.IO native tokens (bYSL, xYSL, or USDy) can actively engage in the daily burn auction by acquiring vUSDy.
-Similar to the XEN burning process, executing the burn of your YSL.IO native tokens will require a vUSDy Mint Fee.
-During this process, the YSL.IO token variant you provided will be permanently removed from circulation and the vUSDy Mint Fee utilised to by the Mint Fee Manager to create XNF protocol-owned liquidity and USDy treasury-owned liquidity for YSL.IO.
+- Similarly, holders of YSL tokens can actively participate in our daily burn auction.
+Just like the XEN burning process, executing the burn of your YSL tokens will necessitate a Burn Fee.
+During this process, the YSL tokens you provide are permanently removed from circulation, and the Burn Fee is employed to create XNF protocol-owned liquidity and reward veXNF holders.
+In line with XEN, please note that the conversion rate for YSL during the burn process will be fixed, with 0.1 YSL equivalent to one batch.

-  - Once you have acquired vUSDy, you can participate in Xenify's daily distribution of XNF tokens on any chain that XNF has been deployed by participating in the specific chains burn auction.
-Similar to the vXEN burn process, executing the vUSDy burn incurs a Burn Fee.
-This process permanently removes vUSDy tokens from circulation, with the collected fee serving as rewards for XNF stakers.
-It's important to note that the conversion rate for vUSDy remains fixed, but it depends on the specific YSL.IO native token you choose to exchange.
+- Whether you opt to burn XEN or YSL, the value of the batches (VB) being burned will be contingent on the specific chain you select for the burn.
+For example, the batch value on the BNB Chain will be fixed at 0.1 BNB, while on Ethereum, it will be 0.01 ETH.
+This value will be utilised by the protocol to determine the Burn Fee (BF) required to execute the burn function, ensuring a seamless and transparent process for all participants.

+- During the burn process, the XEN or YSL tokens you provide are burned (permanently removed from circulation), and 50% of your Burn Fee is utilised to reward veXNF holders and 50% to create protocol-owned liquidity for XNF.
+If the 100,000 Preminted XNF is available, 50% of your burn fee will be paired with preminted XNF for liquidity pairing.
+However, if the preminted XNF allocation has been depleted, the protocol will use 25% of your Burn Fee to purchase XNF tokens and the remaining 25% for the liquidity pairing with the LP tokens being held by the protocol.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ♦️ Swap to earn XNF

-  - Xenify is redefining the game with a groundbreaking platform that enables seamless single-click cross-chain transactions across 52 chains, while providing stakers the exciting opportunity to earn native chain tokens daily.
+- Xenify is redefining the game with a groundbreaking platform that enables seamless single-click cross-chain transactions across 52 chains, while providing users the exciting opportunity to earn native chain tokens daily.

-  - Every time users pay the 0.5% swap fee on chains where XNF has been deployed, they are rewarded with XNF tokens through the daily swap auction.
+- Every time users pay the 0.5% swap fee on chains where XNF has been deployed, they are rewarded with veXNF through daily mint allocation.
 This unique advantage enables users to enjoy an effortless swapping experience while simultaneously accumulating XNF tokens.

 - But, the rewards don't stop there.
-By staking these XNF tokens, users have the opportunity to rake in native chain tokens like BNB, ETH, and MATIC on a daily basis.
-These native chain rewards stem from multiple sources, including swap fees and burn fees.
+By holding veXNF, users have the opportunity to rake in native chain tokens like BNB, ETH, and MATIC on a daily basis.
+These native chain rewards stem from the protocol’s swap fees and burn fees.
 As a result, users can not only enjoy the efficiency and competitive rates Xenify offers but also gain access to a dynamic and sustainable reward system that enhances their portfolio.

 - By participating in token swaps with Xenify, users play a pivotal role in driving the platform's growth.
-The swap fees generated on chains where XNF has been deployed are distributed among the XNF stakers on that specific chain.
+The swap fees generated on chains where XNF has been deployed are distributed among the XNF stakers on that specific chain and utilised for Xenify’s Partner Fee Sharing Programme.
 For chains where XNF is yet to be deployed, the swap fees are utilised by the team to support promotional efforts and advance the development of Xenify and its affiliated tokens.
 This fosters greater awareness and wider adoption of the platform, benefiting the entire community.

 - Moreover, by engaging in swaps on any of the 52 supported chains, users become eligible for an exclusive airdrop of 1,500,000 XNF.
 Each airdrop event takes place on a chain where XNF is scheduled to be deployed and lasts for 60 days before the launch.
 All swaps conducted during this period guarantee users a share of the upcoming XNF airdrop.
 In other words, even though you don’t benefit from a daily XNF allocation when you execute swaps on chains where XNF hasn’t been deployed, you still have the opportunity to be included in an exclusive XNF airdrop.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ♦️ Stake XNF to earn native tokens

 - Distinguishing itself from generic aggregators, Xenify takes pride in its avant-garde incentive model that empowers platform users to execute seamless swaps and embark on a rewarding journey by earning rewards every cycle based on their staked XNF.
-These rewards are distributed in the form of native chain tokens—a highly liquid asset—signalling a potentially lucrative return for users who stake XNF.
+These rewards are distributed in the form of native chain tokens — a highly liquid asset — signaling a potentially lucrative return for users who stake XNF.

 - XNF stakers play an essential role in Xenify's long-term growth, and in return reap the benefits.
 For chains where XNF has been deployed, stakers enjoy native tokens generated from swap fees across all supported EVM chains at the end of each cycle.
 As Xenify continues to broaden its reach, an increasing amount of swap volume is guaranteed, with users eager to benefit from a seamless swapping experience while earning XNF on every swap they make.
 Consequently, XNF stakers benefit from increased rewards!
-This equitable model establishes a positive feedback loop, guaranteeing all participants benefit from the ecosystem’s growth proportional to their engagement.
+This equitable model establishes a virtuous cycle, guaranteeing every participant benefits in direct proportion to their engagement.

 - In addition to swap fees, XNF stakers on chains where XNF has been deployed, will also earn native tokens at the end of each cycle generated from the burn fee.
-With XNF adopting the halving model and 50% of the daily mint reserved for those burning vXEN and vUSDy, participating in the daily burn auction is one of the few means to securing a sizable XNF position.
-As more users burn vXEN and vUSDy to acquire XNF, not only do XNF stakers profit from increased rewards through the burn fee, but XNF liquidity proliferates via the mint fee.
-This innovative burn cycle implementation creates another positive feedback loop, ensuring the entire ecosystem benefits from user engagement.
+With XNF adopting the halving model and 50% of the daily mint reserved for those burning XEN or YSL, participating in the daily burn auction is one of the few means to securing a sizable XNF position.
+As more users burn XEN and YSL to acquire XNF, not only do XNF stakers profit from increased rewards through the burn fee, but the ecosystem benefits through an increased proliferation of XNF liquidity.
+This innovative burn cycle implementation creates another positive feedback loop, ensuring the entire ecosystem thrives through active user participation.

 - Xenify's innovative staking model enables users to stake their XNF tokens for an opportunity to receive a steady stream of exceptional rewards in the form of Native Chain Rewards.
 This distinctive rewards distribution model not only strengthens demand and value for XNF, but also serves as an added incentive for holders to stake their daily XNF distributions.
 This strategy has been integrated to encourage long-term engagement with the protocol, while cultivating an ever-expanding user base.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)